AirDrop: Transfer between a Mac and an iOS device

 Bluetooth and Wi-Fi have to be turned on for both Mac and iOS devices.
 (Both devices are not required to be connected to the same Wi-Fi network.)

+Transfer between an Apple device and select Androids

+In November 2025, Google implemented AirDrop support for Quick Share on Android, starting with the Pixel 10 series.
+When transferring files between an iPhone and an Android device, the iPhone must be running iOS 26 or later.
+On the Apple device, AirDrop must be set to “everyone for 10 minutes” mode.
+On Android, the Quick Share extension app is required to have compatibility with AirDrop.
+Other Android devices that currently support AirDrop include the Samsung Galaxy S26 series and the Oppo Find X9 series, with more devices to follow.

 Security and privacy

 AirDrop uses TLS encryption over a direct Apple-created peer-to-peer Wi-Fi connection for transferring files.
-The Wi-Fi radios of the source and target devices communicate directly without using an Internet connection or Wi-Fi Access Point.
+The Wi-Fi radios of the source and target devices communicate directly without using an Internet connection or wireless access point.